decause/weddings/decausemeg-2021/README.md

 <p>
-OFFICIANT: Will you share in eachother’s dreams and work with the other to fulfill them?
+OFFICIANT: Will you share in eachother’s dreams, and work with the other to fulfill them?
 <br/>
 BOTH: We will.
 <br/>